 An outstanding building created by award-winning architects and engineers

 The magnificent building was designed by the award-winning architects Feilden Clegg Bradley Studios (FCB), who have worked on projects such as the Queen Elizabeth Hall at the Southbank Centre, the Victorian Theatre at Alexandra Palace and Brighton Dome.
 It was the first new build Conservatoire since 1987.

-We also worked with internationally renowned studio designers, acousticians, architects and leading manufacturers to build recording rooms on a par with any advanced commercial facility.
+We also worked with internationally renowned studio designers, acousticians, architects, engineers and leading manufacturers to build recording rooms on a par with any advanced commercial facility.

 They didn’t underestimate how vital it was to get it just right.